isabella232/office-developer-exchange-docs.pt-BR/docs/web-service-reference/updateitem-operation.md

 ### <a name="comments"></a>Comentários

-As propriedades a seguir dão suporte à ação Append:
+As seguintes propriedades suportam a ação de anexação:

-- **mensagem: ReplyTo**
+- **message:ReplyTo**

-- **item: Body**
+- **item:Body**

-- Todas as propriedades de coleção Recipient e participante
+- Todas as propriedades do destinatário e do conjunto de participantes

-O identificador de item e a chave de alteração foram reduzidos para preservar a legibilidade.
+O identificador de item e a chave de alteração foram reduzidos para preservar a capacidade de leitura.

 ### <a name="appendtoitemfield-request-elements"></a>Elementos de solicitação AppendToItemField